Excerpt 10, A Seat for the Rabble

 When the portcullis began to shiver open, the swords and axes came out.

-Shannon Ironkeep rushed in first, cleaving through the first man’s boiled leather and chest with her axe.
-The second guard, a boy no older than Tyler, slid forward on Blackstaff’s sword, mouth gaping as he bled out, losing intestines.
+Shannon Ironkeep rushed in first, burying her axe into the first guard’s chest.
+The second guard, a boy no older than Tyler, slid forward on Blackstaff’s sword, mouth agape as he bled out, spilling intestines.

 The woman boxed his helm as if it were the big man’s ear.
 “Donna stand there like an oaf, Shreve.
 Work needs doin’.”
 She swiveled on the peasants and thrust her bloody axe into the air.
 “To each a chair!” she cried lustily.